Chayote squash sambar step-by-step recipe with photos.

 1. Boil toor dal and garlic cloves in a pressure cooker

-2. Heat 2 tbsp ghee in a frying pan or kadhai.
+2. Heat 2 tablespoon ghee in a frying pan or kadhai.
 Add onion and saute until it is translucent

 3. Add tomatoes and mix well.
 Cook until the tomatoes are slightly mushy